In This Article

 You know when you get a stuffy nose, and you sit and think about all of the times you didn't have a stuffy nose and how you took it for granted?
 That's how we feel when it comes to irritated, inflamed, and itchy skin.
 A couple of hard-to-reach mosquito bites is all it takes for us to think back fondly on all the times that our skin was calm and cool and comfortable.

 Beyond that, if it is, in fact, general and occasional itchiness you're concerned with, and there's no irritation that's obvious to the naked eye, know that there a few easy things you can do to prevent and treat that dreaded prickling sensation.
 Read on to hear all about the most widespread causes of skin itchiness, along with the most effective ways to soothe it, straight from a couple of leading dermatologists.

 According to dermatologist Yoon-Soo Cindy Bae, widespread itching can be a sign of dry and dehydrated skin.
-If that's the case, apply a moisturizing body lotion or oil, which will help the skin retain moisture (click here to see the best body lotions for every skin type and concern).
+If that's the case, apply a moisturizing body lotion or oil, which will help the skin retain moisture.
 Beyond mild, dry skin, though, she says that "it can be a sign of more serious skin conditions like eczema or psoriasis."
 For these conditions, she recommends heading to a dermatologist's office, as "you may need a prescription medication" to treat it.